jinhyunju/nvta/README.md

 ### Inputs
 `Transcript input`: A five column (tab-separated) file containing the transcripts.
 - The first column is the transcript name (`string`)
-- The second column shows the chromosome that the transcript maps to (`chr`)
+- The second column shows the chromosome that the transcript maps to (`string`)
 - The third column shows the 0-based starting position of the transcript (5' end) on the reference. (`int`)
 - The fourth column has the CIGAR string indicating the mapping of the transcript to the reference. (`string`)
 - The fifth column should have `+` for a 5'-3' direction and a `-` for a 3'-5' direction transcript. (`string`)